 But, we hear you asking, I was planning to visit the Centre block with my family.
 What do I do now?
-Well, for one, you can see the renovated spaces.
+Well, for one, you can see the renovated spaces instead.
 Started on February 1, 2019 tours are offered at two new sites:

-As you could read, those two buildings are renovated now and very impressive to visit.
+As you could read, those two buildings are renovated now and very impressive to visit (Note, Covid-19 may have changed this, so check in advance).
 There is also a new visitor centre and a new online booking system for individuals and groups.
 Please note that those wishing to tour both locations will have to book two distinct tickets as the Senate and House of Commons are located in two distinct building/locations down Wellington Street from one another.
 We suggest leaving approximately one hour between tours since visitors are required to pass through security at both locations.

 The parliament ticket sale office used to be on Wellington St, across from the Peace Tower, but has moved to a new place between Centre and West Block.
 You can book your tickets here.
 Visitors are encouraged to reserve tickets in advance.
 A limited number of same day tickets may be available at each site on a first-come first-served basis.
 Remember the security is quite strict, so don’t bring backpacks etc.